Southbank

 The labour market strength in Southbank positions it well ahead of most Australian regions

-Southbank's workforce is highly educated with significant representation in professional services.
-The unemployment rate was 2.5% as of September 2025, lower than Greater Melbourne's 4.7%.
+Southbank has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.5% as of September 2025, based on AreaSearch aggregation of statistical area data.
+This is below Greater Melbourne's rate of 4.7%.

-Employment growth over the past year was estimated at 4.7%, based on AreaSearch data aggregation.
-As of September 2025, there were 21,456 residents in work with an unemployment rate of 2.1%, below Greater Melbourne's rate.
-Workforce participation was higher at 77.7%.
-Key industries included professional & technical, accommodation & food, and finance & insurance.
+Employment growth over the past year was estimated at 4.7%.
+As of September 2025, 21,456 residents were in work, with an unemployment rate of 2.1% and workforce participation of 85.4%, both higher than Greater Melbourne's figures of 4.7% and 71.0% respectively.
+According to Census responses, 45.4% of residents worked from home.
+Key industries of employment among residents were professional & technical, accommodation & food, and finance & insurance.

-The area had a strong specialization in professional & technical services, with an employment share 1.9 times the regional level.
-Conversely, health care & social assistance showed lower representation at 8.5% versus the regional average of 14.2%.
-There were 1.7 workers for every resident as per the Census, indicating Southbank functions as an employment hub attracting workers from nearby areas.
-Over the year to September 2025, employment increased by 4.7%, while labour force grew by 5.1%, causing unemployment to rise by 0.4 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Southbank's employment mix suggests local employment should increase by 7.0% over five years and 14.0% over ten years.
+The area showed strong specialization in professional & technical services, with an employment share 1.9 times the regional level.
+Conversely, health care & social assistance had lower representation at 8.5% compared to the regional average of 14.2%.
+There were 1.7 workers for every resident as at the Census, indicating that Southbank functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over the 12 months to September 2025, employment increased by 4.7% while labour force increased by 5.1%, causing the unemployment rate to rise by 0.4 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Southbank's employment mix suggests local employment should increase by 7.0% over five years and 14.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment